JSI’s Responsive Tobacco-cessation Resource Center Led the Way for Other Tobacco Helplines Nationwide

 The web-based client management database gave funders secure access to tobacco call center information in real time.
 This functionality became a prototype used by other tobacco quitline vendors.

-The use of social media to attract a younger population and increase accessibility of tobacco treatment was also a component of the program.
+The use of social media to attract a younger population and increase the accessibility of tobacco treatment was also a component of the program.
 JSI created and managed text messaging programs for our New Hampshire and Rhode Island (Text 2 Be an Ex) clients, thus increasing our mobile health platforms by distributing public health information without the need for internet access.

 Partnership and collaboration were critical to success.
 Over the course of the Tobacco Helpline project, JSI initiated and cultivated collaborations with hundreds of programs and organizations to garner their support for our tobacco cessation and education work on behalf of the Tri-state Helpline initiative.
 JSI also collaborated with media partners, local and national tobacco-free coalitions, health care providers, insurers, and other community, state, and federal agencies that supported the advancement of the tobacco control agenda.

-Advocacy was also important to effect change and JSI routinely briefed policymakers and educated the general public on the harms of tobacco including the surge in the use of smokeless tobacco affecting New England teens.
+Advocacy was also important to effect change and JSI routinely briefed policymakers and educate the general public on the harms of tobacco including the surge in the use of smokeless tobacco affecting New England teens.
 JSI provided input into policies and laws that influence state cessation strategies and partnered with other organizations to address the needs of underserved populations including LGBTQ, communities of color, and seniors attempting to quit tobacco.
 JSI’s investment in the communities we serve set us apart from quitlines that do not consider the unique aspects of the populations they serve.